bible-technology/scribe-docs/docs/scribe/Manage Project/Projects/p3-3-import project.md

 title: Import Project
 ---

-Scribe provides users with the functionality to import burrito https://docs.burrito.bible/en/latest/ validated projects directly from the local devices.
+Scribe provides users with the functionality to import [Scripture Burrito](https://docs.burrito.bible/) validated projects directly from the local devices.

 **Steps to Import a Project**